The most common reason for an employee showing up twice in employee listings is that the employee has multiple current appointment records.

 In such cases, the system will display a separate row for each appointment.
 This is expected behaviour, as listings are designed to show each active appointment individually.

-π Note: If you require a listing or export that returns only one row for each employee, you should use the table Person.Details, avoiding use of Snapshot.
+π Note: If you require a listing or export that returns only one row for each employee, you should use the table Person.Details, avoiding the use of Snapshot.

 Duplicates show without multiple appointments present